Take Action on an Advocacy Campaign

 Tell Councilmember Rivera to Finally Keep Her Promise to Support Needed Protections for the Neighborhood She Represents

 When she ran for City Council in 2017, Councilmember Rivera publicly pledged that she would not support the Mayor’s Tech Hub plan unless it came along with comprehensive zoning or landmark protections for the surrounding neighborhood.
-Four years later, she has not only not secured a single additional neighborhood protection, she has failed to publicly support a single one.
+To this day, she has yet to secure a single additional neighborhood protection nor publicly support a single one.

 Recognize and Protect LGBTQ+ Landmarks South of Union Square